google/santa/docs/binaries/santad.md

 # santad

-The `santad` process does the heavy lifting when it comes to making decisions about binary executions, file access, and mounting USB mass storage devices.
+The `santad` process makes decisions about binary executions, file access, and mounting USB mass storage devices.
 It also handles brokering all of the XPC connections between the various components of Santa.
 It does all of this with performance being at the forefront.

 ## On Launch

-When `santad` starts several pieces are initially configured:
+When `santad` starts, it configures the following:

-*   The rule and event databases are initialized
+*   Initializes the rule and event databases.
-*   Connections to `Santa` (GUI) and `santasyncservice` daemon are established.
+*   Establishes connections to `Santa` (GUI) and `santasyncservice` daemon.
-*   The config file is processed.
+*   Processes the config file.

 Next, if configured to do so, `santad` begins to unmount/remount any connected USB mass storage devices that violate policy.